Concurso Nacional de Belleza Ecuador

 Concurso Nacional de Belleza Ecuador is a national beauty pageant held annually in Ecuador.
-Initially, the contest was named Miss World Ecuador in 2013 up to 2020 when it was renamed Consurso Nacional de Belleza Ecuador.
-The winner is the Miss World Ecuador and is the national representative at Miss World in the year she has been chosen, except in 2020 due to COVID-19 pandemic.
+Initially, the contest was named Miss World Ecuador in 2013 until 2020 when it was renamed Consurso Nacional de Belleza Ecuador.
+The winner is called Reina del Concurso Nacional de Belleza Ecuador, and she and her runner-ups can be the Ecuadorian representatives at Miss Universe, Miss World, Miss Supranational or Miss Grand International in the year she has been chosen.

 History

-The very first winner elected by Miss World Ecuador organization was Laritza Párraga from Santo Domimgo province through 2013.
+The first winner elected by Miss World Ecuador organization was Laritza Párraga from Santo Domimgo province through 2013.
 Although Miss World Ecuador organization has the rights to send a delegate to Miss World, Ecuador has been competing at Miss World since 1960 under the Miss Ecuador beauty pageant, which had the rights until 2012.
 After Miss Ecuador Organization lost the franchise to Miss World, Julián Pico acquired the rights to send a contestant to the international pageant through the national pageant Miss World Ecuador, starting in 2013.
+Tahíz Panus acquired the rights for Miss Supranational in 2018 and Miss Grand International in 2019.
+Therefor, the organization changed its name to Concurso Nacional de Belleza Belleza, and under this name the representatives are selected to compete internationally.
+Finally, CNB got the license to Miss Universe in 2024.

-Representatives from the 24 provinces that make up Ecuador compete annually for the national title of Miss World Ecuador among others such as Miss Supranational Ecuador and Miss Grand Ecuador.
+Representatives from the 24 provinces that make up Ecuador compete annually for the national title of Reina del Concurso Nacional de Belleza Ecuador.
+Additionally, the winner and runner-ups can be named as Miss Universe Ecuador, Miss World Ecuador, Miss Supranational Ecuador and Miss Grand Ecuador.
 Furthermore, the organization sent the Ecuadorian's delegate to Miss World Cup 2014 where it placed 2nd Runner-up with the participation of Laritza Párraga.